EXPANDING THE WORD OF GOD

 Then came Moses and Aaron, and through them God expanded the knowledge of what God expected of people.

-There not only were the Ten Commandments, a moral law that applies to all mankind, but a number of ordinances that governed the conduct of daily life, such as the distinction between clean and unclean foods.
+There not only were the Ten Commandments, which were a moral law that applies to all mankind, but also a number of ordinances that governed the conduct of daily life, such as the distinction between clean and unclean foods.
 So we see God’s law expanded from the conscience of people to the scroll of the Law.

 Notice that every one of the Ten Commandments deals with our relationships with God and with other people.
-Almost all of the other ordinances were not moral guidelines, such as the regulations concerning the Tabernacle and the priesthood; that which was ceremonially unclean; the treatment of thieves; the laws concerning leprosy; and so forth.
+Almost all of the other ordinances were not moral guidelines, such as the regulations concerning the Tabernacle and the priesthood; what was ceremonially unclean; the treatment of thieves; the laws concerning leprosy; and so forth.

 Please keep in mind that during these hundreds of years, God was laying the foundation for the eternal Kingdom of God, the new world of righteousness.